Who Is Val Greenwood?

 But that is not the end of my story.
 Since the time How Often Would I Have Gathered You was published in 2007, I have been continually finding things that I felt should have been included.
 Among those things was important background information relating to various stories that would make good footnotes.
 I also found, as I have read and reread the Old Testament, that there was more detail that could profitably be added to some of the stories.
 I also found a few errors that needed to be dealt with–a couple of factual errors as well as editorial problems that I felt should be fixed.
 Some of the verbiage also begged to be refined and tightened up.

 I also thought the text would be more readable if the type was a little larger.
 With all of this, I finally reached the point where I could not restrain myself from doing a second edition.
 After reading and rereading, and writing and rewriting, I went to press with an “Enhanced 2nd Edition.”
 That is the book now being promoted and offered for sale on this web site.
 If you think you would profit from reading this new edition, I believe you will find it both entertaining and educational.
 In fact, I trust it will be your study aid of choice as you enjoy the Old Testament.
-In 2018, as the LDS Church once again goes to the Old Testament as the course of study in the gospel doctrine Sunday School class, I think you will enjoy reading How Often Would I Have Gathered You in connection with that study.
+In 2018, as the LDS Church has once again gone to the Old Testament as the course of study in the gospel doctrine Sunday School class, I think you will enjoy reading How Often Would I Have Gathered You in connection with that study.
 I also believe you will profit from that exercise.

 The Old Testament: Understand it, love it!